AlexTikhomirov/TrainLogicTest/README.md

 # TrainLogicTest
-Implementation of the algorithm for counting the number of looped wagons in a logical task
+The algorithm implementation for calculating the number of looped wagons in a logical task

 ![](https://github.com/AlexTikhomirov/TrainLogicTest/blob/master/Doc/Program%20run.gif)